DigitalPublishingToolkit/NN09/md/10Rules.md

 as a query ourselves.
 Everywhere we go on the internet, advertising sales companies turn *us* into items in one of hundreds of queryable databases.
-Scientists exploring the world around them use increasingly complex queries on growing amounts of information, and call that ‘Big Data’.
+Scientists exploring the world around them use increasingly complex queries on growing amounts of information and call that ‘Big Data’.
 Then they present whatever they found out in their query reality: about dark matter or traffic jams or the climate or the brain.
 Or about us.